Lesley Murdoch ONZM MBE - President

 Appointed to NZC Board in 2021

-Roger Twose played over 100 games for the BLACKCAPS and represented Central Districts, Northern Districts and Wellington along with several District Associations, giving him first-hand experience of the wider cricket community in NZ.
+Roger Twose played over 100 games for the BLACKCAPS and represented Central Districts, Northern Districts and Wellington along with several district associations, giving him first-hand experience of the wider cricket community in New Zealand.
 Regarded as a key influencer within his era, he was a pivotal member of the team that won the Champions Trophy in 2000 and was ranked 2nd in the world for ODI batsmen that same year.

 After retiring from cricket, Roger joined the National Bank, working his way up to senior management level, before joining Willis Bond & Company Limited, serving on its senior management team and then as a director, primarily responsible for several large-scale development projects including their Wynyard Quarter project in Auckland with an end-value in excess of $500 million.

-Roger is a past-chair of the NZCPA and has served on NZC’s High Performance Advisory Group for the last 10 months.
-He is an investment committee member for two Willis Bond Capital Partners’ private equity funds totalling $232 million and is a current board member of NZ’s pre-eminent swimming club, North Shore Swimming.
+Roger is NZC’s alternate director to the ICC Board and serves on NZC’s Finance & Compliance Risk Committee, High Performance Advisory Group, and Investment Committee.
+He is an investment committee member for three Willis Bond Capital Partners’ private equity funds and the Property Income Fund.
+Roger is a past chair of the NZCPA and a former board member of Swimming Auckland and the North Shore Swimming Club.